Ritwikavps/BurstinessAndInterpersonalForagingPaper/README.md

 A3_HUMLabelDataProcessing contains code to extract human listener labels and acoustics of labelled vocalisations from cleaned-up human listener annotation files (.eaf files).
 Code in A2_HUMLabelDataCleanUp and A1_LENADataProcessing MUST be executed before executing code in this directory.
 Alternatively, you can also work directly with .eaf files that have been cleaned-up.
 The final processed data obtained from the pipeline in this directory can be found at https://osf.io/5xp7z/

-LENADataAnalysis (should be A4_LENADataAnalysis) contains code to analyse data (acoustics and speaker labels) obtained from the LENADataProcessing pipeline.
+A4_DataAnalysis) contains code to analyse data (acoustics and speaker labels).

 ##
 Please make sure that all paths are correct before executing scripts